scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Therefore, when resolving JARs to use for compilation and packaging, most build tools will pick only one version of each library and **evict** the rest.

 ### Source Compatibility
-Two library versions are **Source Compatible** if switching one for the other does not incur any compile errors or unintended behavioral changes at runtime.
+Two library versions are **Source Compatible** with each other if switching one for the other does not incur any compile errors or unintended behavioral changes (semantic errors).
-For example, If we can upgrade `v1.0.0` of a dependency to `v1.1.0` and recompile our code without any compilation errors, `v1.1.0` is source compatible with `v1.0.0`.
+For example, If we can upgrade `v1.0.0` of a dependency to `v1.1.0` and recompile our code without any compilation errors or semantic errors, `v1.1.0` is source compatible with `v1.0.0`.

 ### Binary Compatibility
-Two library versions are **Binary Compatible** if the compiled bytecode of these versions can be interchanged without causing binary compatibility errors.
+Two library versions are **Binary Compatible** with each other if the compiled bytecode of these versions can be interchanged without causing Linkage Errors.

-For example, if we can replace the class files of a library's `v1.0.0` with the class files of `v1.1.0` without any binary compatibility errors during runtime, `v1.1.0` is binary compatible with `v1.0.0`.
+### Relationship between source and binary compatibility

-**NOTE:** While breaking source compatibility normally results in binary compatibility breakages as well, they are actually orthogonal -- breaking one does not imply breaking the other.
+While breaking source compatibility often results in binary incompatibilities as well, they are actually orthogonal -- breaking one does not imply breaking the other.

 #### Forwards and Backwards Compatibility